serverless/serverless/docs/providers/aws/guide/serverless.yml.md

         issuer: 'https://www.iamscam.com', # required.
 The OIDC issuer identifier of the IdP.
 This must be a full URL, including the HTTPS protocol, the domain, and the path
         tokenEndpoint: 'http://somewhere.org', # required
         userInfoEndpoint: 'https://another-example.com' # required
-        allowUnauthenticated: true # If set to true this allows the request to be forwarded to the target when user is not authenticated.
-Omit this parameter to make a HTTP 401 Unauthorized error be returned instead
+        onUnauthenticatedRequest: 'deny' # If set to 'allow' this allows the request to be forwarded to the target when user is not authenticated.
+Omit or set to 'deny' (default) to make a HTTP 401 Unauthorized error be returned instead.
+Alternatively configure to 'authenticate' to redirect request to IdP authorization endpoint.
         requestExtraParams:
           prompt: 'login'
           redirect: false